Kava-Labs/kava/contrib/testnet-5000/README.md

     # Random number hash: 4644fc2d9a2389c60e621785b873ae187e320eaded1687edaa120961428eba9e
 ```

-// TODO: add limits
-In the same json file, populate each parameter within to the following limits
+In the same json file, populate each of the following parameters

 - from
 - to